algbio/SBWT/readme.md

 # Index construction

+To build one of the SBWT variants, run the executable `sbwt_build`.

 For small inputs, we have an in-memory construction algorithm that loads all k-mers in memory.
-To build the plain matrix variant for the example data in example_data/coli3.fna, you can use the following command:
+This is run if the `--in-fasta` option is given, like in the example below.

 ```
-./build/bin/build_plain_matrixboss --in-fasta example_data/coli3.fna -o index.matrixboss -k 30
+./build/bin/sbwt_build --in-fasta example_data/coli3.fna -o index.sbwt -k 30 --variant plain-matrix
 ```

 For larger inputs, we provide contruction from a Themisto index.
+We are also working on direct construction from a KMC database.
 Themisto is included as a submodule in this repository.
-First, you need to install Themisto by going to its subdirectory `./Themisto` and following the compilation instruction in the readme of Themisto (sorry about not having automatic compilation of Themisto included in this repostory).
+First, you need to install Themisto by going to its subdirectory `./Themisto` and following the compilation instruction in the readme of Themisto.
 After compiling Themisto, to build the Themisto index on our example data, run the following:

 ```
 ./Themisto/build/bin/themisto build -k 30 -i example_data/coli3.fna --temp-dir temp --no-colors -o example_data/coli3